Our Legal Advisory Board

 Legal Advisory Board Member

-Robin Potter is a veteran civil rights and labor attorney based in Chicago, with a distinguished career spanning over four decades.
-She has litigated high-impact cases involving employment discrimination, sexual harassment, whistleblower protections, wage and hour violations, and False Claims Act (FCA) matters, recovering tens of millions for the U.S. Treasury and private claimants.
-As counsel to the Chicago Teachers Union, she has played a pivotal role in advancing labor rights and workplace equity.
+Robin Potter is a veteran civil rights, union and labor & employment attorney based in Chicago, with a distinguished career spanning over four decades.
+She retains deep her humble beginnings as the granddaughter of Jewish immigrants from Eastern Europe, growing up in public housing and from a union family.
+She has litigated high-impact cases involving individual and class action employment discrimination, sexual harassment, whistleblower protections, wage and hour violations, and False Claims Act (FCA) matters, recovering tens of millions for the U.S. Treasury and private claimants.
+As former counsel to the Chicago Teachers Union, she played a pivotal role in advancing labor rights and workplace equity and in recovering millions of dollars for teachers who faced systemic racial discrimination.
 Potter has also served in key court-appointed roles, including Special Master in EEOC v.
 The Dial Corporation and Claims Administrator in Smith v.
 Nike.
-She is a founding member of the National Employment Lawyers Association (NELA) and its Illinois chapter, and has been honored with awards such as the Arthur Kinoy People’s Law Award and recognition from Public Justice.
-A graduate of the University of Iowa College of Law, Potter currently practices as Principal Owner of Robin Potter & Associates.
+She is a founding member of the National Employment Lawyers Association (NELA) and its Illinois chapter, and has been honored with awards such as the NELA Lifetime Achievement, Arthur Kinoy People’s Law Award and recognition from Public Justice.
+A graduate of the University of Iowa College of Law, Potter is the Principal Owner of Robin Potter & Associates.

 Kalman Resnick